• Lower Price

 What you need

-What’s the key to how to make espresso coffee that tastes delicious?
-Success ultimately comes down to preparation and accuracy.
-Here’s how to make espresso that’s as close as possible to barista standard:
+Here’s how to make an espresso shot at home that’s as close as possible to barista standard:

-1. Use your finger to level the grounds and brush off any excess.
+• Tamp at a 90-degree angle: Tamping makes the water flow evenly through the grounds.
+Use your finger to level the grounds and brush off any excess then apply pressure.

 Helpful hack: If you’re not sure how much force is needed for tamping, stand on a scale and push the tamp down on the worktop until you see your weight decrease.
 This will show how hard you need to press to reach the right amount of pressure while tamping.

-• Measure the coffee-to-water ratio.
-The intense flavour of espresso is credited to a very high coffee-to-water ratio.
-Make sure that the weight of the liquid espresso is about one to three times the amount of dry coffee used.
-For example, if you use three teaspoons of dry coffee, you will end up pulling a standard 37ml shot of espresso.
+• Measure the coffee-to-water ratio: Make sure that the weight of the liquid espresso is about one to three times the amount of dry coffee used.

-• Check the consistency of your grounds.
-To achieve the perfect homemade espresso, the grind texture has to be just right.
 If your shot tastes bitter or burnt, it could be over-extraction from grounds that are too fine.
 If it tastes weak or sour, the grounds might be too coarse.
-While personal taste determines where you want your espresso on the bitter-to-weak spectrum, strive for fine grounds consistent in size and texture.

 If you find this all too much hassle to go through for your espresso at home, then a fully automatic espresso machine might be for you.
 It’ll do all that work at the touch of a button!